Setup Step 6B: Program the Remote Beeper

 LOCATING YOUR DOG IN THE FIELD

-Anytime your dog is within one mile, you can make the Remote Beeper beep by pressing the Locate Button on the Remote Transmitter.
+Anytime your dog is within 1.6 km, you can make the Remote Beeper beep by pressing the Locate Button on the Remote Transmitter.
 The Remote Beeper will beep once each time you press the button.
 Pressing the Locate Button disables the Remote Beeper’s run mode, but it is still on.
 To reactivate the run mode, press and release the Remote Transmitter’s Run Mode button.
 The Remote Beeper will emit 3 beeps to confirm run mode has been activated and will continue operating in the last run mode in which it was set.

 MANUALLY CONFIGURE REMOTE BEEPER

 While the Remote Beeper can be remotely programmed from the Remote Transmitter, you can also set tone and run mode from the beeper itself.

 - Press and release the On/Off button to turn on the Remote Beeper.

 - Within 5 seconds press and hold the On/Off button.
 The Remote Beeper will begin to cycle through available tones.